satwikkansal/wtfpython/README.md

 ## Section: The Hidden treasures!

-This section contains few of the lesser-known interesting things about Python that most beginners like me are unaware of (well, not anymore).
+This section contains a few lesser-known and interesting things about Python that most beginners like me are unaware of (well, not anymore).

 ### ▶ Okay Python, Can you make me fly?
 <!-- Example ID: a92f3645-1899-4d50-9721-0031be4aec3f --->